robinnewhouse/DHNLNtupleAnalysis/README.md

 ## A note about MC weighting

-Event weighting for monte carlo samples should be implmented in the framework.
+Event weighting for monte carlo samples is implmented in the framework.
 In order to properly do the weighting the mass and lifetime of the sample you are running is required to be in the name of the input string in the same format as the DAOD_RPVLL container names.
 If you see a warning such as:

 ```
 "Can't determine the mass and lifetime of signal sample.
 MC weight will be set to 1!!"
 ```
-this is becuase your file is not appropriately We are investigating how to include this information in the DHNL ntuples.

-For now either rename your ntuple file following the convention from the DAOD_RPVLL conatiner name you used to make the ntuple or make due without MC event weighting.
+this is becuase your file is not appropriately named.Either rename your ntuple file following the convention from the DAOD_RPVLL conatiner name you used to make the ntuple or make due without MC event weighting.
 See the list of DAOD_RPVLL samples [here](https://twiki.cern.ch/twiki/pub/AtlasProtected/ExoticLongLivedHeavyNeutralLeptonRel21/MC16a_MC16d_MC16e_dHNL_DAOD_RPVLLonly_corr_new.txt) for naming conventions.

 ### Running plotHistograms.py